 Being a corticosteroid, dexamethasone has anti-inflammatory, antipruritic, and antiallergic properties.
-Clotrimazole acts on dermatophytes such as trichophyton, microsporium species, on yeasts such as candida species, on mold and other fungi.
+Clotrimazole acts on dermatophytes such as trichophyton, Microsporum species, yeasts such as candida species, mold, and other fungi.

 Gentamicin acts on both gram-positive and gram-negative bacteria.
 In cases where local action is required to infect fungi or bacteria, the anti-inflammatory and antipruritic effect accelerates the improvement of clinical symptoms.

-In cases where a local anti-inflammatory and antipruncture effect is required, any infection by fungi or bacteria is at the same time eliminated or prevented.
+In cases where a local anti-inflammatory and anti-puncture effect is required, any infection by fungi or bacteria is at the same time eliminated or prevented.

 Who can use the portable cream?